DanHodges/TheologicalDictionary/Son- The Creator.md

 # Son- The Creator
-Definition of Son- The Creator coming soon
+Definition of Son- The Creator coming soon.